15 High Alkaline Foods You Should Include in Your Diet

 1. Beet Greens

 You can add beet greens as an ingredient to your green smoothie or stir-fries.
-It’s also a good replacement for any green in your …
+It’s …

 Well, here’s some good news!
 Americans are conserving water at a higher volume than ever before, according to a prominent US Geological Survey.